pontus-vision/pontus-vision/README.md

 Run this **COMPULSORY** script to config all pre-requisites:

 > Attention!
-It may ask for SUDO password and other inputs!
+It may ask for SUDO password and other inputs! <br>
+> If command doesn't run, then make it executable with `sudo chmod +x *`

   ```bash
   ./pre_requisites.sh